How to Celebrate Saint Patrick’s Day While RVing

 Over the years, a superstition developed that rarer four-leaf clovers symbolize good luck.
 Though the origin of the superstition isn’t known, it inspired a new tradition that remains today.

-In memory of Saint Patrick’s impact on the country, Irish individuals began holding a feast each year to celebrate the anniversary of his death.
+In memory of Saint Patrick’s impact on the country, the people of Ireland began holding a feast each year to celebrate the anniversary of his death.
 Over time, the feasts grew larger and more festive.
 From the fifth century to today, a lot has changed, but the enthusiasm is the same.